jhualberta/acrylic_annealing/README.md

 ```

 fast/energy save mode: using the maximum heating and cooling rates provided in the book.
-default mode: is conservative, the heating and cooling rates are rounded to smaller values.
+default mode: is conservative mode, the heating and cooling rates are rounded to smaller values, or floor() number.

 # Example to show how it works:
 ```